8 Draconis

 This is an F-type main-sequence star with a stellar classification of F1VmA7(n).
 It is a Gamma Doradus variable star with a brightness variation of about one tenth of a magnitude.
 8 Dra has a relatively high rate of rotation, showing a projected rotational velocity of 120 km/s.
 The star has 1.56 times the mass of the Sun and 1.50 times the Sun's radius.
 It is radiating 5.75 times the Sun's luminosity from its photosphere at an effective temperature of 7,129 K. An infrared excess has been detected at wavelengths of 24 and 70μm, which suggests the presence of a circumstellar disk orbiting the star.

 Nomenclature

 8 Draconis is the star's Flamsteed designation.
 It also received the variable star designation IR Draconis in 2000, after its variability had been discovered using Hipparcos photometry.

 The star bore the traditional Chinese name of Taiyi, from 太乙 (Tài Yǐ) or 太一 (Tài Yī, the Great One), both of which refer to Tao.
+Alternatively, Taiyi may refer to HD 119476 or 4 Draconis, with 7 and 8 Draconis forming Neichu, representing a private kitchen.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
-The WGSN approved the name Taiyi for this star on 30 June 2017 and it is now so entered on the List of IAU-approved Star Names.
+The WGSN approved the name Taiyi for this star on 30 June 2017 and it is now so entered in the IAU Catalog of Star Names.